nickfargo/state/src/state-expression.coffee.md

 Event values are coerced into an array.

-        for own key, value of object = result.events when not O.isArray value object[ key ] = [ value ]
+        for own key, value of object = result.events when not isArray value object[ key ] = [ value ]

 Guards are represented as an object keyed by selector, so non-object values are